Resources for Current Bridge Students

 Mentoring

-Bridge Students will be part of the Catalyst mentoring program.
-Catalyst is a peer mentoring program targeted toward first-year graduate students.
-More information about Catalyst can be found here.
+Bridge Fellows join the Catalyst peer mentoring program designed for first-year graduate students.
+More information about Catalyst is available online.

 Local transportation